gtystahl/ase23/README.md

 The below headers describe the folders found in docs and src Output files for the current tests are held in etc/out/

+## Final Project
+The final project is stored in `src/project` with its own readme.
+The paper is called `Tystahl_791_Automated_Software_Final.pdf` and is located both in the main directory and in the project folder.
+Documentation is sparse and there are loose comments.
+Apologies in advance!

 ## hw1
 This folder holds the files for the first homework aimed at getting us used to working in a TDD (Test Driven Development) environment as well as learning lua.